TechWithOmid/techwithomid/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python/Django and Javascript
+- 🌱 I’m currently working with Python/Django and Javascript
 - 📫 How to reach me:

   - My [Blog](https://techwithomid.ir/)